nakkht/pgu.dev/_posts/2020-03-23-rust-ownership.md

 }								// closure scope ends and all variables are dropped - variable x and y are no longer valid
 ```

 To our surprise, the following snippet compiled, ran and printed out "x: 42 y: 42".
 So what happened?
 The answer is `Copy` type/trait. `String::from("42")` produces a String (not to be confused with primitive [string literal](https://doc.rust-lang.org/1.7.0/book/strings.html)) which does not conform to `Copy` trait and thus its value is moved from variable `x` to `y` whereas value 42 is type of `i32` which conforms to `Copy` trait and its value is copied rather than moved.
-Due to the following, the latter example is valid rust code without breaking any rules stated at the beginning.
+Due to the following, the latter example is valid Rust code without breaking any rules stated at the beginning.
 You could say that the `Copy` trait is an exception to 'move' semantics.

 So far rules declared at the beginning of the post seemed to hold up.
-To ensure memory safety rust language brings ownership concept which is heavily enforced at compile time.
+To ensure memory safety Rust language brings ownership concept which is heavily enforced at compile time.
 This allows to avoid some those serious 'dangling pointer' bugs coming from the C language world.